pantheon-systems/documentation/source/docs/articles/sites/code/reading-pantheon-environment-configuration.md

       string(6) "live"
     }

-If you are using a common CMS framework the code you need to load this configuration and boot your app should already be pre-configured.
+If you are using a common CMS framework, the code you need to load this configuration and boot your app should already be pre-configured.
 However, if you need to do something custom, you can work with environmental configuration directly.

 ## Drupal 7 and Drupal 8